-One of the most popular styles of panel formats is the Q&A style which includes a 2-5 minute introduction of the topic and each of the panelists, 30+ minutes of Q&A with questions curated by the moderator, and 15-20 minutes of Q&A with questions from the audience.
-The Q&A style panel is concluded with a brief summary of the topic of the discussion, as well as thank you's to the panelists.
+One of the most popular panel formats is the Q&A style which includes a 2-5 minute introduction of the topic and each of the panelists, 30+ minutes of Q&A with questions curated by the moderator, and 15-20 minutes of Q&A with questions from the audience.
+The Q&A style panel is concluded with a summary of the discussion and thank you's to the panelists.

 When developing your questions for your panel, ask your chapter members to submit a few questions for the panelists.
-Look to the bio of the speakers for inspiration on questions and overall theme of the panel.
-The questions that you ask can be directly relative to the panelists experiences in their field and how they got to their current role.
-If your panelists are working with a non-profit, a specific music agency, or have written articles on specific things do not fear away from asking about these items and passions that your panelists have as well.
+Look to the bio of the speakers for inspiration on questions and the overall theme of the panel.
+The questions that you ask can be directly relative to the panelists' experiences in their field and how they got to their current roles.
+If your panelists are working with a non-profit, a specific music agency, or have written articles on particular topics, do not fear away from asking about these items and passions that your panelists have as well.